Resource Directory /

 • Alcoholics Anonymous(AA) Illinois

-Alcoholics Anonymous (AA) is a statewide recovery resource devoted to supporting individuals throughout Illinois.
-AA Illinois helps people struggling with alcoholism find local help and take the next step to overcoming alcohol addiction.
-AA Illinois provides a localized support system and statewide meetings to help members who need the extra support to stop drinking and embrace a healthier lifestyle.
+Alcoholics Anonymous (AA) is a recovery resource devoted to supporting people struggling with alcoholism.
+AA provides information and support for taking the next step to overcoming alcohol addiction.
+AA provides a localized support system and statewide meetings throughout Illinois to help members who need the extra support to stop drinking and embrace a healthier lifestyle.

 • Alliance of Therapy Dogs